Here's your first look at the upcoming BLACKPINK mobile game

 BLACKPINK have released the first preview of its upcoming mobile video game, BLACKPINK The Game.

+BLACKPINK The Game will feature puzzle quests, a management-syle element which seems to be in the vein of Tiny Tower, in-game photocards and various other mini-games.

+Another teaser opens with shots of the girl group in an tailor shop, before cutting to clips of animated versions of the members being dressed in the game.

 The game’s developer, Takeone Company, has also unveiled screenshots of the game through the official BLACKPINK The Game Twitter account.
-According to the images, it seems like the game will contain a management element, alongside puzzles, mini-games and other exclusive content.
+According to the images, the game will contain a management element, alongside puzzles, mini-games and other exclusive content.

 📂 BPTG